garbled1/balboa_homeassistan/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-# balboa_homeassistant
+# Balboa Spa integration for home-assistant
 Home assistant integration for a Balboa spa wifi controller.

 ## Configuration

 There is a config flow for the spa.
-The only required parameter is the IP or hostname of your spa's wifi adapter.
-Simply fill that in.
+After installing, go to integrations, hit + to setup a new integration, search for "Balboa Spa", select that, and add the IP address or hostname of your spa's wifi adapter.

 ## Screenshot